 Definition

-A name-based search of another state’s records of reported child abuse and neglect cases that identifies whether a background check subject has been found to have abused or neglected a child.
+A name-based search of other states’ records of reported child abuse and neglect cases.
 The parameters of the search and the investigation standards of each state may vary, along with the terminology used.
+Checks for abuse and neglect history in other states may be required by DFPS for good cause, such as a reasonable belief that the subject of the check may have history.

 Also Known As (AKA)